digitaltwinconsortium/dtc-glossary/glossary.md

 ## Digital Twin

-> A digital twin is a [virtual representation](#virtual-representation) of real-world entities and processes, synchronized at a specified [frequency](#synchronization-frequency) and [fidelity](#synchronization-fidelity).
+> A digital twin is a [virtual representation](#virtual-representation) of real-world entities and processes, [synchronized](#synchronization) at a specified [frequency](#synchronization-frequency) and [fidelity](#synchronization-fidelity).

-[Digital twin systems](#digital-twin-system) transform business by accelerating holistic understanding, optimal decision-making, and effective action.
+[Digital Twin Systems](#digital-twin-system) transform business by accelerating holistic understanding, optimal decision-making, and effective action.

 Digital Twins use real-time and historical data to represent the past and present and simulate predicted futures.

-Digital twins are motivated by outcomes, tailored to use cases, powered by integration, built on data, guided by domain knowledge, and implemented in IT/OT systems.
+Digital Twins are motivated by outcomes, tailored to use cases, powered by integration, built on data, guided by domain knowledge, and implemented in IT/OT systems.

+**The subject matter of a digital twin**
+In the definition, the "subject matter" of the Digital Twin is "real-world entities and processes," where:

+- "Entities" refers to things that __exist__ over a significant time-span.
+In the context of Digital Twins, these are mostly physical objects but also include immaterial things like organizations, supply-chains, and work-orders, etc.
+- "Processes" refers to events or activities that __occur__ in time.
+These might be transportation journeys or accidents, power outages, pharmaceutical production processes, weather events, heart attacks, or destructive processes such as corrosion.
+- "Systems" consist of entities interacting in processes for a given purpose.
+Though they are not explicitly mentioned in the definition, they are included in the "subject matter" of a Digital Twin.

 ***Alternate, non-preferred terms***